Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/prototype/README.md

 falls in this category, and it&rsquo;s important to reassure teachers that their recordings and question transcripts won&rsquo;t be reused in harmful or undesired ways.</p>
-<p>Most Abhayagiri publications are &copy; Abhayagiri Buddhist
-Monastery.
-This seems the most suitable organisation to assign the copyright to #3, but I haven&rsquo;t asked Abhayagiri yet.
-I would like to consult with people more knowledgeable than I before deciding on license and copyright matters.
-Thus for the time being, all newly created material in the project is:</p>
+<p>We will finalize copyright and licensing details in the first official release of the archive.
+For the time being, all newly created material in the project is:</p>
 <p style="margin-left: 0.79in; background: transparent; page-break-before: auto; page-break-after: auto">
-&copy; Kacc&#257;na Bhikkhu, All rights reserved</p>
+&copy; 2023 Abhayagiri Buddhist Monastery.
+All rights reserved</p>
 <h3 class="western">Dedication</h3>
 <p>This project is dedicated to Luang Por Pasanno (Tan Chao Khun Phra
 Rajabodhividesa), my preceptor, teacher, and mentor.
 He has given his